dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

     transformation they may need in the future
     - this is usually (...always?) best done by minimizing your informational footprint.

+- when (many people together) become fluid by abandoning attachment to attainment and control,
+  - this means that collectively, (Mara is blind to them) AND their fluidity. the greater the number of people who escape (self-ordained) objectification of reality, the greater the composition of the social fluid that is most agile.
+  -

+- of course, the inverse: the more people who are bound to the expedient/pragmatic/etc attainment of their desires, (the more people that are available for evil to use.)
+  - (this section needs to be re-outlined)
+  - these people will always arrange themselves hierarchically.
+    - forming a "tree-like" graph with more and less tightly connected regions. the less connected regions are usually where the most and least powerful nodes in the social graph reside (~ expander graph)
+      - but power always corresponds to a greater range of 1st/2nd degree connections across the social graph
+  - again, these people will always begin to arrange themselves hierarchically.
+    - in some cases, the same people to define sin will *encourage some sin* as a means of creating mechanisms of control across the graph.
+    - the people in control will be very interested in learning your desires/needs/vices/sins to entice you with them.

 #### While Visually Similar to The Folding Funnel, The Structure of
       Dante's Inferno Functions as the Opposite, With Infinitessimal